Mortal Kombat ending explained: 2021 movie's sequel teases and cameos

 "Next time I see you, I will not bring fighters.
 I will bring armies," he warns, before teleporting away like the kowardly meanie he is.

-New movies coming out in 2021: Mortal Kombat, Black Widow and moreSee all photos
+New movies coming out in 2021: Netflix, Marvel and moreSee all photos

 Stepping into the Cage